 Some states require you to complete a training program or course every time you renew your license.
 This ensures you’re knowledgeable about responsible alcohol service and up-to-date with local laws and regulations.

-Most often, completing required training or course when renewing your license doesn’t take more than a few hours.
+Most often, completing the required training or course when renewing your license doesn’t take more than a few hours.
 You can do it by passing an online exam regarding safe and responsible alcohol serving practices.
 These programs usually cover laws regarding service of liquor, steps for recognizing fake IDs, handling intoxicated customers and more.

 Some schools also offer practical training to improve your bartending skills.
 While this may help you be viewed as a more hireable candidate when applying for the role of a Bartender, it’s usually not required to complete such training to receive or renew your license.